wragge/trove-data-guide/_sources/what-is-trove/categories-and-zones.md

 ## Distribution of formats across categories

-You can use the `format` facet to see how different types of resources are grouped within categories.
+As [noted above](what-ends-up-where), categories are linked to particular formats.
+To explore these links further, you can use the `format` facet to see which types of resources are grouped within each category.
+Currently there are 46 different format values used within Trove.
 Here's the number of different formats in each category according to the `format` facet.

 ```{code-cell} ipython3
 ---